lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 4
+---
+This week we introduced the concept of probability mass functions (PMFs).
+Whereas histograms map from values to integer counts, PMFs map from values to probabilities.
+These can be visualized as bar graphs or hollow histograms and are useful for comparing multiple distributions since PMFs account for differences in sample size.
+In this weeks [Jupyter notebook](notebooks/Lecture%204.ipynb), I gave a few examples of using PMFs to compare different distributions found within the Austin bikeshare dataset.

+Your homework assignment for next class is as follows:

+  1. Read Ch.
+4 of ThinkStats2.
+Please run through the code in the chapters.
+Running through the code is not optional.
+It is a mandatory part of the assignment.

+  2. If I've emailed you asking for further clarification on your research questions, please email me back with the clarifications I've requested.
+By this point, you should all be working on your midterm projects, which are due on October 24th.
+I will follow up with additional details about the project.
+At a high level, I will expect a Jupyter notebook containing analysis similar to the analysis encountered so far in the textbooks.

+As always, email me with any questions!

 ### Lecture 3
 ---
 Yesterday we spent time speaking about different forms of exploratory data analysis.
 After discussing histograms, outliers, effect sizes, and summary statistics (and a few other things), we discussed a [Jupyter notebook](notebooks/Lecture%203.ipynb) I put together applying these ideas to an Austin bikeshare dataset.
 In that notebook I introduced a new Python library, [seaborn](https://seaborn.pydata.org/), which "provides a high-level interface for drawaing attractive statistical graphs."
 I recommend checking out some of the tutorials on the seaborn site, they're quite good.